ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 #### User Interface

 Modern operating systems solve different tasks.
 These tasks depend on the type of computer where the OS is running.
-The main computer types are the following:
+Here are the main types of computers:

 * [Personal computers](https://en.wikipedia.org/wiki/Personal_computer) (PC) and notebooks.
 * Cell phones and tablets.